top of page

 Other Terms You Might Hear

-• Advanced Therapies – A catch-all term used to differentiate from standard wound dressings
+• Advanced Therapies – A general phrase used to distinguish these products from standard wound dressings.

 Quick CTP Terminology Comparison Chart